 Application, Deposits, and Fees

-Penland welcomes serious students of all levels of experience--absolute beginner to professional.
+Penland welcomes serious students of all levels of experience—absolute beginners to professionals.
 We seek a diverse student population representing varied experiences, backgrounds, professions, and age groups (minimum age 18).
-Some classes are tailored for beginners and some require experience; most welcome a range of skill levels.
-Admission is first-come/first-served unless noted otherwise in the course description.
+Some workshops are tailored for beginners, some require experience, but most welcome a range of skill levels.
+Admission is first-come/first-served unless noted otherwise.

 Penland accepts students regardless of race, religion, nationality, gender, gender identification, or sexual orientation.

 Registration for spring workshops is currently open.
 Registration remains open until workshops start.